Skip to main content

 General release schedule

-Going forward, we plan to have 4 releases every year, approximately one per quarter.
+Going forward, we plan to have 3 releases every year.
 We will alternate between releases containing breaking changes, and releases containing features and bugfixes (without breaking changes).

 Security backports

-We will backport critical bugfixes and security fixes for versions dating back 18 months (or roughly 6 versions).
+We will backport critical bugfixes and security fixes for versions dating back 18 months.
 These fixes will be backported depending on severity and demand.
-As security fixes are time sensitive, we will release them on demand instead of waiting for the next quarterly release date.
+As security fixes are time sensitive, we will release them on demand instead of waiting for the next release date.

 Bugfix backports

-We will backport important bug fixes at most 12 months (or roughly 4 versions).
+We will backport important bug fixes at most 12 months.
 These fixes will be backported depending on the severity of the bug and demand.

 Deprecations

-When code is deprecated, we will wait at least 12 months before removing it (or roughly 4 versions).
+When code is deprecated, we will wait at least 12 months before removing it.

 Version numbering